AaltoSciComp/scicomp-docs/rse/procedures/finance-practicalities.rst

 --------------------------------------

 Our Research Software Engineer (RSE) will work on a project for the PI according to the PI's requests and be paid by their project.
-The RSE will track the time they spend and record the actual time used for the project in Halli, or salaries can be handled by internal charging.
+Usually, the RSE will track the time they spend and record the actual time used for the project in Halli.
+If it's easier for you, salaries can be handled by internal charging.
+Our team's controllers are in SCI-Common.

 Checklist: